Backup Power Disclosure Notice

 Purchase and Replacement Options

 If you are concerned about being able to contact 911 emergency services during a power outage, purchasing a backup battery (uninterruptible power supply, UPS) may be a good option for you.
-The UPS recommended by DFN, APC Back-UPS BN650M1, is available to purchase on-line at most office supply stores or Amazon.com, costs approximately $55-$65, weighs 8 pounds and is roughly 11 inches by 4 inches by 6 inches in size.
+The UPS recommended by DFN, Cyberpower CP1500AVRLCD, is available to purchase from DFN or at most office supply stores including Amazon.com, costs approximately $150-$250, weighs 25 pounds and is roughly 3.9 inches by 11 inches by 14 inches in size.
 If you have any questions or simply want to purchase a UPS, please call us at 541-673-4242 or go to the DFN Office at 2350 NW Aviation Dr., Roseburg OR.
 97470 to obtain purchase recommendations.
 If you feel that you will need assistance in installing your UPS, please call us to make an appointment, and we would be happy to assist you.
 However, please note that there may be a charge for this service.

 Expected Backup Power Duration